Print

 Ingredients

-• 1 (cooked chicken) carcass, meat removed and reserved for another recipe; use the bones, skin and all pieces of the chicken besides the meat in your bone broth
+• 1 cooked chicken carcass, meat removed and reserved for another recipe (use the bones, skin, and all pieces besides the meat in your bone broth)

-• 2 chicken feet from the butcher counter (optional—omit if you can’t find it)
+• Optional: 2-3 chicken feet from the butcher counter (omit if you can’t find them)

 • 1 white or yellow onion, quartered